molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Faking Services: Summary

-Creating fake Service dependencies and verifying their usage is probably the most challenging problem when testing Angular applications.
+Creating fake Service dependencies and verifying their usage is one of the most challenging problems when testing Angular applications.
 This guide can only catch a glimpse on the subject.

 <aside class="margin-note">Testable Services</aside>